Cavan: 20th century

+The area saw little violence during the 1920-22 troubles in Ulster.

 In 1938, work began on the Cathedral of Saints Patrick and Felim; the original Kilmore cathedral was built c.1455, as the main church of the Catholic Diocese of Kilmore located around five kilometres (3 mi) south-west of Cavan Town, on the R198.
 During the Plantation of Ulster in the seventeenth century, this church became the main Church of Ireland Kilmore Diocese church known as St. Feidhlimidh Cathedral.
 A new Kilmore Cathedral church was built in 1860 and dedicated to the memory of Bishop William Bedell who died and was buried here in 1642.
 Bedell was also famously noted for his translation of the old testament Bible into the Irish language.
 The present Cathedral contains a Hiberno Romanesque doorway dating from c.
 1170, in the twelfth century, conjectured locally (but unlikely) originally to have come from Holy Trinity priory located a short distance away upon Trinity Island in Lough Oughter.
 Holy Trinity priory was built mid-thirteenth century.
 A short distance from the Kilmore Cathedral is the See House, a late Georgian-style house constructed in the 1830s.
 This house, designed by William Farrell, was formerly the official residence (or "Bishop's Palace") of the Church of Ireland Bishops of Kilmore, Elphin and Ardagh.